How to Assemble a DIY Golf Simulator Enclosure Kit

 Video Transcript

 Please note, this transcript is for reference only.
-For complete guidance on assembling your DIY Golf Simulator Enclosure Kit, please read the assembly manual, which is available on the DIY Enclosure webpage.
+For complete guidance on assembling your DIY Golf Simulator Enclosure Kit, please read the assembly manual, linked above.

 -----

-Begin assembling your frame by connecting any of the “C” fittings, or straight fittings, to the appropriate EMT pipes marked on your cut sheet.
+Begin assembling your frame by connecting any of the straight fittings or connection fittings to the appropriate EMT pipes marked on your cut sheet.

-When assembling the top-half of the frame, it’s important to work from the back of the enclosure to the front.
-Point the bolts on all C fittings to face toward the rear of the enclosure. (show width and depth pipes being inserted with F3 fittings on the front of enclosure)
+When assembling the top half of the frame, it's important to work from the back of the enclosure to the front.
+Point the bolts on all C fittings to face toward the rear of the enclosure.

 Double check that all fitting screws are tightened down and complete the frame assembly by measuring the frame to make sure that all dimensions match the dimensions specified in your diagram.